JGCRI/gcam-doc/energy.md

 As in the H2A model, the production of hydrogen takes place in two distinct sectors: H<sub>2</sub> Forecourt Production (i.e., on-site generation) and H<sub>2</sub> Central Production.
 The hydrogen produced at central facilities incurs additional cost mark-ups to reflect the distribution costs, whereas forecourt production typically entails higher energy intensities on the production side, and higher per-unit costs.
 Central production also has a greater diversity of feedstock options, described below.

 The most common hydrogen production technology today is natural gas steam reforming, though coal chemical transformation is the dominant technology in China [IEA 2007](energy.html#iea2007).
-In GCAM, all regions have access to all technologies when hydrogen as an energy carrier becomes available; as shown in Figure 10, hydrogen can be produced from up to 7 primary energy sources.
+In GCAM, all regions have access to all technologies when hydrogen as an energy carrier becomes available; as shown in the figure above, hydrogen can be produced from up to 7 primary energy sources.
 Three of these sources (coal, gas, and biomass) include production technologies with CCS, characterized by higher costs and higher energy intensities, but lower CO<sub>2</sub> emissions.

 The wind and solar technologies are electrolysis technologies, but are specifically disaggregated because these uses of wind and solar energy do not incur any backup-related costs, unlike in the electricity sector where backup costs increase as a function of their share of total grid capacity (see [electricity](energy.html#electricity)).
 In contrast, the nuclear technology represents thermal splitting, which does not use electricity as an intermediate energy product.